donbox/donbox.github.io/index.md

 Lately I've been spending my programming time in [Rust](https://www.rust-lang.org) and spelunking the plethora of [IDL and RPC systems that have cropped this century](https://twitter.com/donbox/status/1402720653942218753).

 Musically, I'm finally getting serious about studying the guitar and learning to play (gasp) with a pick.
+Finally.

 ## Musings
 <table>